praneybehl/mdCrawler/docs/nextjs-docs/docs_app_api-reference_functions_generate-metadata.md

 > **Good to know** :
 >   * The `metadata` object and `generateMetadata` function exports are **only supported in Server Components**.
 >   * You cannot export both the `metadata` object and `generateMetadata` function from the same route segment.
->   * On the initial load, streaming is blocked until `generateMetadata` has fully resolved, including any content from `loading.js`.
 >

 ## The `metadata` object